maciejg-git/vue-litewind/src/documentation/pages/chevron.md

 #### Notes {#ChevronNotes}

-`v-chevron` rotates chevron/triangle or any icon depending on the value of the switch prop.
-It is used internally by dropdown, collapse etc
+`v-chevron` is a simple component that renders chevron, triangle or any other icon and rotates them depending on the value of the `switch` prop.
+It is used internally by dropdown, collapse etc.

 ---